-In accordance with the established agenda, the external auditor participated in the four ordinary meetings held by the Committee, and in the preparatory meeting held in 2023 to prepare for the end of the accounting period, which has allowed the

-Committee to adequately perform its duty to serve as a communication channel between the Board of Directors and the external auditor
+In accordance with the established agenda, the external auditor participated in the four ordinary meetings held by the Committee, and in the preparatory meeting held in 2024 to prepare for the end of the accounting period, which has allowed the Committee to adequately perform its duty to serve as a communication channel between the Board of Directors and the external auditor.

-Specifically, at its February meeting, the external auditor reported on the Consolidated Annual Accounts Report, the Report on the Annual Accounts of Enagás S.A., and the Consolidated Non-Financial Information Statement Audit Report at December 31, 2022.
-The auditor also presented the Audit Report on the ICFR and the Report on agreed procedures on the ICFR as at December 31, 2023.
+Specifically, at its February meeting, the external auditor reported on the Consolidated Annual Accounts Report, the Report on the Annual Accounts of Enagás S.A., and the Consolidated Non-Financial Information Statement Audit Report at December 31, 2023.

-On March 30, 2023, the Chairman of the Committee informed the General Shareholders' Meeting of the favourable outcome of the audit of the 2022 annual accounts, explaining how this had contributed to ensure the integrity of the financial information, as well as the functions that the Committee has performed during this process.
+On March 21, 2024, the Chairman of the Committee informed the General Shareholders' Meeting of the favourable outcome of the audit of the 2023 annual accounts, explaining how this had contributed to ensure the integrity of the financial information, as well as the functions that the Committee has performed during this process.

-On a quarterly basis, the external auditor has been reporting to the Committee on the quarterly limited reviews, as well as the Report on the Interim Financial Statements as at June 30, 2023.
+On a quarterly basis, the external auditor has been reporting to the Committee on the quarterly limited reviews, as well as the Report on the Interim Financial Statements as at June 30, 2024.